kaixuan0623/geometry-processing-introduction/README.md

     mkdir build
     cd build
     cmake ..
     make

+if make doesn't work, try:
+    cmake --build .

 Why don't you try this right now?

 ## Execution

 Once built, you can execute the assignment from inside the `build/` using

     ./introduction